 Stories from Africa

-Two special matinee performances for schools!
-Join us at La Cité Francophone on November 7th, 2022 for this unique event that will feature:
+Two special matinee performances for schools were performed at La Cité Francophone that featured:

 Odissi Dance, a vibrant Indian classical dance form performed by Anannya Biswas